wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.2.3 =
+* Changed: Upgraded dojo from 1.5.0 to 1.8.3;
+* Changed: Updated SvzMaps to version 0.6.2 using AMD Module system;
+* Added: Widget to render a map with post types;
+* Added: Shortcode to render a map within a post or page;
+* Added: Ability to select the location of an object using a map;
+* Added: Ability to generate a shortcode to use in a page or post using a map;
+* Added: Support to add a location to the Relation objects;
+* Fixed: Kantooruimte renamed to Kantoorruimte;
+* Fixed: E_NOTICE for openhuis;
+* Changed: Wonenobject now shows the Bijzonderheden as a readonly field;
+* Fixed: Foto slider navigation to the right fixed for Firefox;
+* Fixed: Sliders now work on touch based devices;
+* Added: Theme's can now influence the registration of categories when synchronizing projects by adding a function "yog_plugin_register_new_categories" and "yog_plugin_get_categories";
 = 1.2.2 =
 * Fixed: Objects without a price can now still be found through the Yes-co search widget
 * Fixed: BOG rental price replacement is now also used by yog_retrievePrices